Office Location: 400 Poydras Tower, Poydras St, Suite 1975, New Orleans, LA 70130

 - Driving under the influence of drugs or alcohol, which is more common than you may think among the trucking community

 - Fatigued driving, which may or may not involve violations of the FMCSA hours of service restrictions

 - Failing to perform necessary inspections before each leg of a trip

-- Speeding, including driving too fast for poor weather or traffic conditions
+- Speeding, including driving too fast in poor weather or in certain traffic conditions

 - Tailgating, offensive gesturing, excessive honking or flashing lights, or other aggressive driving behaviors that intimidate or threaten drivers

 - Dangerous lane changes, which may involve not properly checking blind spots

 When a truck driver causes a crash, and you suffer serious injuries, you may not realize that you won’t only be dealing with the individual driver.
 In most cases, trucking companies are responsible for any harm caused by their drivers.
 Big trucking companies can also be negligent in many ways, including: